Huttenhower Lab, 2017-Present

 That's where the cheese comes in.
 The outer surfaces of aged cheeses (called the rind) are complex multispecies microbial communities.
 But crucially, this microbial community is much easier to study than those of an animal gut or soil.
 It's a model system - just like E. coli has been a model for molecular biology, or S. cerevisiae is a model to study cell biology, the microbial communities on cheese are tractable systems to study principals of microbial ecology.

-My project is looking for horizontal gene transfer (HGT) in our cheese microbes.
+My project was looking for horizontal gene transfer (HGT) in our cheese microbes.
 Bacteria are asexual - when they reproduce, they split into two more-or-less identical copies.
 In principle, this cuts off mixing of genomes - all genes are "vertically" inherited, in other words, passed directly from parent to offspring.
 In practice though, a lot of mixing really does occur.
 Whether because of bacteria viruses (phages) accidentally packaging one victim's genes and pulling them along to another, or through conjugation (this is the closest thing to bacteria sex), or some other mechanism, bacteria are constantly sharing their genes with one another.

 Precisely why or how or even how frequently this happens is not entirely clear.
 One reason it's unclear is that it's difficult to study dynamic processes like this in "the wild" (the fancy term is in situ).
 What you'd really like is a way to bring the community into the lab to manipulate it in vitro, and that's what the cheese ecosystem allows us to do!

-One way to do this would be to look for genes that are enriched in cheese genomes compared to non-cheese genomes of related species, but doing this with anything approaching statistical rigor would require a lot more genomes than we have access to.
+One way to do this would be to look for genes that are enriched in cheese genomes compared to non-cheese genomes of related species, but doing this with anything approaching statistical rigor would require a lot more genomes than we had access to.
 Evolution can take a long time, and small differences that have an impact may be tough to pull out from the noise.
-Instead, I'm looking at the HGT.
+Instead, I looked at the HGT.
 The rationale here is that, while the core genomes of these microbes are going to look mostly like their close non-cheese relatives, there may be genes with super important functions that are being swapped around at a high frequency.
 It's much easier to find a gene that's brand new than it is to find something that's just a bit different.

 So I wrote a software package to scan through the genomes of our microbes and pull out genes that are likely to be horizontally transferred.
-What this means in practice is that I'm comparing each genome to a bunch of others, and if the software sees a gene that's super close between two species - much closer than you would expect based on their common ancestry - it gets flagged.
+What this means in practice is that I compared each genome to a bunch of others, and if the software sees a gene that's super close between two species - much closer than you would expect based on their common ancestry - it gets flagged.
 To understand the rationale, consider humans and parakeets.
 We share a common ancestor with birds about 320 million years ago, but still share a huge number of genes that have been passed down from that ancestor.
 Of course, those genes have been accumulating mutations along the way, so though we can see that parakeet hemoglobin is related to human hemoglobin, they're pretty dissimilar at the level of A, C, G and T. If we found a gene that was 99% identical in humans and in a bird, we'd probably have to conclude that it was the result of horizontal gene transfer (though beyond intentional genetic manipulation, I don't think there's any known way for something like this to happen).
-That's what I'm looking for in our cheese microbes - genes that are 99% similar in species whose genes should be much more distantly related.
+That's what I looked for in our cheese microbes - genes that are 99% similar in species whose genes should be much more distantly related.

 Kagan Lab, 2009-2014